-- FIRST TICKET: Conference will take place and a possible suspension will be considered. - SECOND TICKET: Suspended from bus for five (5) school days and 1 day out of school suspension. - THIRD TICKET: Suspended from bus for twenty (20) days and 3 days out of school suspension. - FOURTH TICKET: Suspended from bus for remainder of the school year and five (5) days out of school suspension.
+- FIRST TICKET: Suspended from bus for five (5) school days and 3 days in school suspension. - SECOND TICKET: Suspended from bus for five (5) school days and 1 day out of school suspension. - THIRD TICKET: Suspended from bus for twenty (20) days and 3 days out of school suspension. - FOURTH TICKET: Suspended from bus for remainder of the school year and five (5) days out of school suspension.